greenm01/vb4x/docs/vb4x_specs.md

 Movement across the lanes is explained in Section 4.

-Players start the game with one homeworld and 50 Production Points (PP), one spaceport, one shipyard, two ETACs, a cruiser, two destroyers, and a scout.
-Each player's homeworld should be placed on the outer ring, as far as strategically possible from enemy home sector(s).
+Players start the game with one homeworld and 50 Production Points (PP), one spaceport, one shipyard, one fully loaded ETAC, a cruiser, two destroyers, and a scout.

+Each player's homeworld should be placed on the outer ring, as far as strategically possible from enemy home system(s).

 ## 2\.2 Planets